‘Fast Fraud’ and Other Threats Make Digital Goods Risky for Merchants

 However, digital gift cards also present a major opportunity for fraudsters to take advantage of merchants.

-Consumers Love the Convenience of Digital Gift CardsData recorded by transaction services firm InComm during the 2015 holiday season shows the popularity of digital gift cards rising dramatically.
+Consumers Love the Convenience of Digital Gift CardsData recorded by transaction services firm, InComm, during the 2015 holiday season show the popularity of digital gift cards rising dramatically.
 94% of respondents intended to buy 2 or more gift cards online or via mobile, and 76% were likely to purchase a digital gift card for the holidays.
 The figures were even stronger among consumers age 18-25, suggesting young people are the clearest audience for this type of merchandise.

-Additionally, 96% of all respondents claimed that they are interested in the idea of storing gift cards on their phone for their own use.
+Additionally, 96% of all respondents claimed that they were interested in the idea of storing gift cards on their phone for their own use.

 Digital Gift Cards Present ‘Fast Fraud’ Risk

 The popularity of digital goods is great news for merchants hoping to capitalize on gift card sales.
-However, digital gift cards leave merchants especially vulnerable to fraud, especially a practice known as ‘fast fraud.’
+However, digital gift cards leave merchants especially vulnerable to fraud, specifically thanks to a practice known as ‘fast fraud.’